 If you post every month or two, you may be losing potential followers.
 You’re basically allowing people to forget who you are and that they followed you in the first place.
 Not to mention the Instagram algorithm benefits accounts with engaged followers.

 Be sure you’re posting regularly enough that you stay top of mind.

 Posting images, stories, and videos too frequently is overwhelming.
 If followers have to scroll through 10 of your posts until they finally see someone else, they’re going to get annoyed quickly.
 Even if they don’t unfollow, they’ll likely mute you, which is just the same as unfollowing without seeing your count drop.

 Save all this content for different days to avoid overwhelming your followers.

 Stop losing followers on social media

-If you’re still feeling frustrated with losing followers on social media, let us help!
-We help busy business owners by automating their social media marketing.
+If you’re still feeling frustrated with losing followers on social media, we get it.
+OutboundEngine helps busy business owners by automating their social media marketing.
 That means writing, designing, and publishing their LinkedIn and Facebook posts.
-We can also help grow your network with targeted social advertising.
+We can also help grow your network with targeted social advertising on Instagram and Facebook.
 Learn how OutboundEngine works with a free demo.